 To articulate these relationships the following MOU's have been developed with those campuses utilizing Atlassian Confluence through UMassOnline

-When Confluence is experiencing technical difficulties, notifications will be sent to users via Confluence Service Announcements.
-The page will be emailed when there is an update to alert the user base of servicings or outages.
-When a users account is created, they are added to this page automatically.
-If you wish to opt-out of these notifications, please email the administrators
+When Confluence is experiencing technical difficulties, notifications will be sent to users via the UMassOnline Status Page.
+The incident will be emailed/texted when there is an update to alert the user base of servicings or outages.

 Confluence Hosting and Hosting Support

 Hosting for Confluence is provided by Contegix.
-Contegix provides support for Confluence hosting via an online ticketing system and via email which ties into their internal ticketing system.
-Currently Contegix will accept tickets from the Tech Team staff (Stefanie Henderson, Tim Lambert, Patrick Masson and Kevin O'Brien).
+Contegix provides support for Confluence hosting via an online ticketing system which ties into their internal ticketing system.
+Currently Contegix will accept tickets from the Tech Team staff.

 Performance and Availability